 The severity of the rickettsial spotted fevers varies considerably.
 The complications seen include:

-Diagnosis is spotted fever group rickettsial disease is based on the clinical presentation and risk factors for exposure to ticks or mites.
+The diagnosis of spotted fever group rickettsial disease is based on the clinical presentation and risk factors for exposure to ticks or mites.
 Laboratory confirmation can be difficult and includes:

 The differential diagnosis for an eschar includes: